Sarah Harper

 But please rest assured that Shoosmiths will always aim to resolve your case without delay, and the time it takes will help to ensure we achieve the best possible outcome for you.

-Thanks to our knowledge and expertise, it is very rare that cancer misdiagnosis claims end up in court and we can typically reach a voluntary settlement out of court.
+Thanks to our knowledge and expertise, it is very rare that cancer misdiagnosis claims end up in court and we can typically reach a voluntary settlement beforehand.
 However, sometimes court may be the best or only option to help us secure suitable compensation for you.

 Even where we do have to begin court proceedings on your behalf, most claims can still be resolved with an amicable settlement out of court.
 As a result, very few claimants will ever need to attend a court hearing to claim cancer misdiagnosis compensation.